How exactly does eCash work? To have a better understanding, let’s first familiarize ourselves with how money traditionally flows using eCash.

 Person A will then pay Person B electronically by sending the bank note to him or her.
 Then, Person B will check the note’s validity by decrypting it through the bank’s public key to check its signature, a.k.a. the new serial numbers validity.
 Person B ships the note off to the bank, which checks the serial number to confirm that this specific bank note has never been spent before.
 The serial number, which is different from the note number that was withdrawn by Person A, will prevent the bank from linking the two transactions.

 The final phase includes the enabling bank checking the new serialized key account for the amount of the transaction.
 If validated, the amount will be transferred via a depository notice.
 Person B, who is using the same encrypting technique, will return the depository notice with the new serialize account.
 Again, the enabling bank will be aware of who the merchant is.
 The bank will only know that that money is available and can be used as a payment.

-In other words, think of this eCash transaction as a debit card transaction except that there is no other information besides the amount of the transaction, making the process secure.
+In other words, think of this eCash transaction as a debit card transaction.
+However, there is no other information besides the amount of the transaction, making the process secure.